samyaksantoshjadhav-oss/phishing-email-detector/README.md

 ---

-## How It Works
+## How the Project Works

 1. User enters email content into the system
-2. The application processes the text
+2. The application processes the email text
-3. Machine learning model analyzes phishing patterns
+3. The machine learning model analyzes phishing patterns
 4. The system predicts whether the email is:

    * Safe